What is the SEND Pupil Forum?

 You will receive a copy of your completed form and another copy will be automatically sent to the forum coordinators when you have completed and submitted the form.

-School staff receive regular communication about when sessions are and are encouraged to put students forward to attend.
+School SENCos receive regular communication about when sessions are and we encourage them to put students forward to attend.

 The purpose of the SEND Education Pupil Forum is to: